 4. Discovery – increased visibility and discovery of staged products in catalogs and search engines

-Service Provider should be able to be support being called via a Digital Object Identifier
+- Service Provider should support calls via a Digital Object Identifier

 5. Publishing– support batch file release updates for thousands of files monthly.

-Consider if publishing and updating files within datasets incrementally, and will require service or bulk media methods to update the datasets.
+- Consider if publishing and updating files within datasets incrementally.
+It will require service or bulk media methods to update the datasets

-Files published will be stored in original formats.
+- Files published are storable in original formats

-Updates are expected to be updated monthly at no more than on average 10% of files or file storage.
+- Updates occur monthly at no more than on average 10% of files or file storage

-Updates to files should be logged to trigger notifications to subscribed users.
+- Updates to files are logged.
+This triggers notifications to subscribed users

 6. Notifications – providing ways for users to subscribe to staged product files update notifications

-Users can be notified of such changes via push notifications via such ways as per change, daily changes, RSS updates, or other notification techniques.
+- They can be notified of such changes via push notifications via such ways as per change, daily changes, RSS updates, or other notification techniques

-Users can use the notifications as ways to request the bulk file updates
+- Users can also use the notifications as ways to request the bulk file updates

 7. Download API – Supporting applications or including applications that help the user download in bulk

-Have a download API that can be controlled by api.data.gov which can uniquely identify, provide HTTP access to via GET parameter in a URL query, support an hourly limit of number of requests per hour based on API Key settings.
-If api.data.gov rate limit is exceeded, an HTTP status code of 503 should be returned.
+- Have a download API controllable by api.data.gov which can uniquely identify.
+Also, provide HTTP access to via GET parameter in a URL query, support an hourly limit of number of requests per hour based on API Key settings.
+If api.data.gov rate limit is exceeded, an HTTP status code of 503 should be returned

-The file download should be able to support multiple file requests, allow for parallel downloads, handle restarting partial download file requests, and governor anonymous volume requests
+- The file download should be able to support multiple file requests.
+Also, allow for parallel downloads.
+Furthermore, restart partial download file requests.
+Finally, governor anonymous volume requests

 8. Applications – Support the end user experience for unzip files and load into geospatial database

-If the user will received multiple zipped files that will require the user to click each link to download, unzip each file, and then load each file using the provided metadata manually into a database, can this be automated
+- The user may receive multiple zipped files requiring the user to click each link to download and unzip each file.
+If so, then load each file using the provided metadata manually into a database.
+This can be automated.

-Vendor can create premium either accelerator, increased access or additional formats are part of the delivery if branded separately as a vendor branded product and as long as there is one version that is published clearly marked as Authoritative Government as published and controlled by such in its original published form.
+- Vendor can create premium either accelerator.
+Also, increased access or additional formats are part of the delivery if branded separately as a vendor branded product.
+Furthermore, as long as there is one version that is published clearly marked as Authoritative Government as published and controlled by such in its original published form.